Skip to main content

 Iraqi Rice (Timman)

-Fluffy basmati rice preparation - essential to Iraqi meals.
-Sometimes includes vermicelli noodles, always served with butter.
-Accompanies most dishes.
+Fluffy basmati rice, central to Iraqi meals.
+It sometimes includes vermicelli noodles and always comes with butter.
+It accompanies most dishes.

 Allergens: